MercersKitchen/Advanced-Computer-Science/OPP Processing_JAVA/Prototyping Objects/README.md

 Debug the following issues of the programs
 - ellipse half off the screen
 - no layering of pong balls
+- minimum start diameter so we can see it?

 ---